 The first EBM system for titanium is put into operation.
 Titanium is a material that is difficult to process using conventional methods, but is ideally suited for tool-free production.
 This opens up completely new areas of application for the company in the medical technology/implantology and aerospace sectors.
 Certification according to EN ISO 13485 will be achieved after a 3-year validation phase, followed by FDA compliance.

 Rapid Tooling is successfully introduced at FIT.
-Tools for injection moulding and elastomer production are designed by us and manufactured in a combined hybrid design using milling and laser melting (LM) from steel or aluminium.
+Tools for injection molding and elastomer production are designed by us and manufactured in a combined hybrid design using milling and laser melting (LM or Laser Powder Bed Fusion pbf-lb/m) from steel or aluminum.
 With the help of these prototype or small series tools, the actual final plastic components are manufactured in a next step using conventional injection molding or elastomer processes in complex geometric shapes.
 This combined production method has the advantage that even larger series with increased component complexity can be produced at attractive unit prices.